Rhode Island Boat Registration, DEM Renewal & Title Rules (2026)

 How much does it cost to register a boat in Rhode Island?

-Rhode Island biennial (2-year) registration fees range from $32 for boats 1–15 feet to $620 for boats over 50 feet.
-There are 9 length classes.
+Rhode Island biennial (2-year) registration fees range from $32 for boats 1–15 feet to $620 for boats over 50 feet before title, registration-transfer, outboard motor, Enhanced Access Fee, or file-specific items.
 Boats over 30 feet may opt for a 1-year registration at half the biennial fee.

 How long is boat registration valid in Rhode Island?